a-schaefers/i3-wm-gruvbox-theme/README.md

-I launch most of my startup programs using .xinitrc except for a script I run on i3-startup called screens.sh.
-I run that script whenever i attach/detach from my external monitor.
-I also bind it to a hotkey because I have it set to restart compton and conky, good for debugging/trying out new configs...
+I launch most of my startup programs using .xinitrc.
+The screens.sh script I run I use whenever i attach/detach from my external monitor.
+I bind it to a hotkey because I have it set to restart compton and conky, good for debugging/trying out new configs...
 Everything else should be plain to see.